rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 1. **Show Joomla Menu** This should be set to **Yes** in order to turn on the feature to show the Joomla menu at the top of the phpBB3 page instead of the built-in phpBB3 menu.

 2. **Joomla Menu Path** This is the relative path to the directory containing your Joomla installation.
 This path should end in a `/`.
-(Example: ../joomla/)
+If, for example, your phpBB installation is located in a subdirectory within your Joomla install (/joomla root/phpbb3/), you would put `../` in the field.
+The **../** points up one level to the Joomla root directory.
+If your phpBB3 installation is located in a different directory branch (on the same level as the Joomla root), then you will want to put `../joomla root/`.

 3. **Guest Menu Filename** This is the name of the menu file used for non-registered users of the forum.
 Copy this value from your plugin settings in Joomla.
 These file names must remain the same.

 4. **Registered Menu Filename** This is the name of the menu file used for registered members of your forum.
 This name must be the same as the one entered on the Joomla side.

 5. **Headers Filename** This is the name of the file used for head scripts.

+![][folders]

+:	1. **Relative Path** ../ [37%, 32%, sw]
+	2. **Relative Path** ../joomla/ [47%, 28%, nw]

 Once this is set, press **Submit** and enjoy using your Joomla menu on your phpbb3 board.
 If changes made here are not immediately visable, a manual cache purge is advised.
 You can do this by deleting cached files from the **Cache** folder in the phpBB3 installation via FTP.